f-droid/fdroid-website/_docs/How_to_Help.md

 ### Update apps

+Most apps are updated automatically.
+But if you find an outdated app, which doesn't have auto update enabled, or auto update doesn't work, you can update it manually and fix the auto update.
 The procedure for updating apps is similar to adding new apps: changes are applied to the metadata in the _fdroiddata_ git repository.
-You'll need to already be familiar with adding new apps.
-Even though it should take much less time to update an app one should still be cautious.
-Follow the steps in the [update guide](../How_to_update_an_app) to minimize the risk of messing up and don't be afraid to ask for help!
+You need to copy the last build block (or blocks if there are more than one apks for the same version), append it to `Builds` and update the `versionName`, `versionCode` and `commit`.
+Other fields may also need to be update as needed. `CurrentVersion` and `CurrentVersionCode` should also be updated.

 ### Add information about no longer maintained apps